 Early History of the String family

-Another 133 words (10 lines of text) covering the years 137 and 1379 are included under the topic Early String History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our String research.
+Another 94 words (7 lines of text) covering the years 1574, 1575 and 1646 are included under the topic Early String History in all our PDF Extended History products and printed products wherever possible.

 String Spelling Variations